mozilla/normandy/docs/dev/install.rst

       :ref:`pip-install-error`
          How to troubleshoot errors during ``pip install``.

-4. Install frontend dependencies using npm:
+4. Install frontend dependencies and build the frontend code using npm:

    .. code-block:: bash

       npm install
+      npm run build

 5. Create a Postgres database for Normandy.
 By default it is assumed to be named ``normandy``: